ibm-cloud-architecture/refarch-kc-ui/docs/index.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.
 The user interface features are under the features folder.
 We are using a TDD approach as described in [this note.](https://github.com/ibm-cloud-architecture/refarch-caseportal-app/blob/master/docs/tdd.md) The tests run with `ng test`.
 We also encourage to read the [angular.io testing guide](https://angular.io/guide/testing)

-### UI Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-### UI Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-### UI Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Deployment

-### Deploy on IBM Cloud IKS

-### Deploy on IBM Cloud Private

 ## Contribute

-As this implementation solution is part of the Event Driven architeture reference architecture, the [contribution policies](./CONTRIBUTING.md) apply the same way here.
+As this implementation solution is part of the Event Driven architeture reference architecture, the [contribution policies](https://github.com/ibm-cloud-architecture/refarch-kc-ui/blob/master/CONTRIBUTING.md) apply the same way here.

 **Contributors:**

 * [Jerome Boyer](https://www.linkedin.com/in/jeromeboyer/)
 * [Hemankita Perabathini](https://www.linkedin.com/in/hemankita-perabathini/)